cardano-foundation/CIPs/CIP-0001/README.md

 ###### Naming CIPs with similar subjects

-When a CIP title *and* subject matter share a common element, begin the CIP title with that common element and end it with the specifc portion, delimited with the `-` character.
+When a CIP title *and* subject matter share a common element, begin the CIP title with that common element and end it with the specific portion, delimited with the `-` character.
 Example (CIP-0095):

 > *Web-Wallet Bridge **-** Governance*